boxed-code/laravel-scout-database/readme.md

 This is a basic database backed driver [for Laravel Scout](https://laravel.com/docs/5.4/scout).
 It is intended for use during development to avoid the need to setup an elastic instance or agolia and instead uses your active database configuration.

-Searchable model attributes are JSON encoded an placed in a text field for simplicity, the very primative 'like' operator is used to perform queries.
+Searchable model attributes are JSON encoded an placed in a text column for simplicity, the very primative 'like' operator is used to perform queries.
 It is fully functional supporting additional where clauses, etc. The driver deliberately avoides using free text queries & indexes as these are somewhat provider specific and would prevent the goal of it being able to operate with any architecture.

 This driver is zero configuration, requiring you to only add the service provider & run the migration.